ballerina-platform/module-ballerina-regex/regex-ballerina/Package.md

 The Regex library is one of the standard libraries of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.

-This package provides functions for regex functionalities like checking whether a string matches a given regex, replacing substrings, and splitting strings based on a regex.
+This package provides functions for regex functionalities such as checking whether a string matches a given regex, replacing substrings, and splitting strings based on a regex.

 ## Report Issues